sriram2125/IoT-Motor-Control-System-Epicure-Robotics-Task-/README.md

 [cite_start]**Objective:** Develop a Python-based communication system interfacing between a PC, an ESP microcontroller (via MQTT), and an STM microcontroller (via UART) to control hardware[cite: 4].

 ### System Architecture
-[cite_start]The data flow follows the architecture defined in the task requirements [cite: 8-12]:
+The data flow follows the architecture defined in the task requirements [cite: 8-12]:
 1.  **PC (Python):** Captures user commands and publishes to MQTT topic `epicure/commands`.
 2.  **ESP32 (Bridge):** Subscribes to MQTT, receives the message, and forwards it via UART (Serial2).
 3.  **STM32 (Controller):** Listens on UART, parses the command string, and executes motor/LED control logic.